harshdevcode/Blogs-Project/posts/google-workspace-app-ttl-restriction-with-casb.md

 **4. Compliance** : The miniOrange CASB ensures that security standards are met and actively searches for data breaches to ensure your business stays compliant with the latest industry security regulations.

-**5. Data Security** : Data Security covers securing your business data from unauthorized user access at all times to ensure no attack can leak your sensitive data.
+**5. Data Security** : [Data Security](https://www.miniorange.com/blog/casb-vs-dlp-differences-and-uses/) covers securing your business data from unauthorized user access at all times to ensure no attack can leak your sensitive data.

 ### In Summary {#conclusion}

 In this blog, we learnt what is TTL restrictions, what are TTL values, and saw how TTL restriction for Google Workspace works with help of the miniOrange CASB.
 We learnt how TTL restrictions can provide a more flexible security for your cloud apps where you can now provide temporary access and revoke it within a time frame.

-So if you are on the market looking for Google Workspace TTL Restricton, miniOrange CASB is the best solution for you.
+So if you are on the market looking for Google Workspace TTL Restricton, miniOrange [CASB solutions](https://www.miniorange.com/casb/) is the best solution for you.
 Our competitive pricing and globally recognized support team are here to cater to all your security needs to keep your data secure and your business compliant.
 So what ae you waiting for?
 Drop us a query at info@xecurify.com and we will get right back to you!

 ### Reference links  {#reference-links}